yuhong-zhong/bpf-storage-hotos/README.md

 make deb-pkg
 ```

-After the kernel is sucessfully compiled, install all the  `.deb`  files generated in the parent folder of  `linux`:
+After the kernel is successfully compiled, install all the  `.deb`  files generated in the parent folder of  `linux`:

 ```bash
 cd ..
 sudo dpkg -i *.deb
 ```

 Finally, reboot the machine and make sure that you boot into the right kernel.
-You can examine your current kernel by running `uname -r` and boot into another kernel using `grub-reboot`.
+You can examine your current kernel by running `uname -r` and boot into another kernel using `grub-reboot` with a reboot.

 ## Load BPF Program

-In the micro-benchmarks mentioned in the papar, we use a simple BPF program running memcpy to simulate a B-Tree page parsing.
+In the micro-benchmarks mentioned in the papar, we use a simple BPF program running memcpy to simulate B-Tree page parsing.

 First, install the dependencies for building and loading BPF programs: